Sources of Inspiration for Starting a Business

 One highly respected community organization is Rotary International, a humanitarian group of businesspeople who dedicate themselves to improving their communities and providing scholarships and other benefits.
 The advantage of Rotary is that wherever you travel in the world, you are likely to find a local chapter.
 To become a member of Rotary, you need to be nominated by a current member.

 If you don’t know anyone who is a member, start by joining your local Chamber of Commerce and the various trade organizations for your industry.
 Chances are you’ll find a Rotarian in one of these organizations as well.
 Rotary membership is a great way to start feeling comfortable about wanting to become a business owner.

-What better way to inspire yourself to start a business than to spend time with someone who has done just that?
+- Spend time with someone who has already started a business.
+What better way to get inspired to start a business than to spend time with someone who has done just that?
 Spend a day with an entrepreneur or business owner you admire — perhaps someone in your favorite industry.
 Shadow that person, observing what he or she does on a day-to-day basis.
 Entrepreneurs love to talk with fellow entrepreneurs, especially budding entrepreneurs.
 Your chosen person can give you personal advice based on his or her experience on how to get started, what pitfalls to look out for, and how to balance your personal and business lives.